sara-nl/computer-aided-retrosynthesis/README.md

 # Initialization
 Codes are meant to be run on Lisa.
 Running `init.sh create` will create the virtual environments for you.
 This file is located in the ` computer-aided-retrosynthesis/transformer/tensorflow/tf1.15_hvd` folder

+# Data
+Data is included in the GitHub repository